 1. Editor's Pick: FH Group Universal Fit Flat Cloth Car Seat Cover

-FH Group makes car seat cover in a variety of colors and styles, and we like the universal seat covers that include two front bucket and two headrest covers.
-Designed to fit almost all seats, these covers are made from durable, comfortable, and breathable high quality polyester fabric with 3mm foam padding.
+FH Group makes car seat covers in a variety of colors and styles, and we like the universal seat covers that include two front bucket seat covers and two headrest covers.
+Designed to fit almost all seats, these covers are made from durable, comfortable, and breathable high-quality polyester fabric with 3mm foam padding.
 It’s easy to clean since they’re machine washable and air dry.
-You can choose from 13 different colors, some of which, like Mint, are eye-poppingly bright.
+You can choose from 13 different colors.

 These seat covers feature a concealed Velcro opening and have adjustable straps that make for easy installation and removal.
 In addition, this product will not interfere with heated seats.
 Best of all, they’re one of the most affordable seat covers available on Amazon.

-While this is one of the most popular items on Amazon and it’s our pick, it does have a fair share of negative reviews.
-Not surprisingly given the cost of the product, some owners complain that the material feels cheap.
+While this is one of the most popular items on Amazon, and it’s our pick, it does have a fair share of negative reviews.
+Not surprisingly, given the cost of the product, some owners complain that the material feels cheap.
 Positive reviews note how easy these covers are to install and how they accurately match the color shown in the product’s photos.
-More importantly however, these seat covers do a proper job at protecting your car’s seats at a much more affordable price.
+More importantly, however, these seat covers do a proper job of protecting your car’s seats at a much more affordable price.
 We recommend them due to their variety of colors and styles, along with their price.